victor-smirnov/digital-philosophy/Plans.md

 Second, [Transformer circuits](https://transformer-circuits.pub/2021/framework/index.html) article explains how different types of information are encoded and processed in multidimensional vectors.

 For developers coming to the modern AI with GOFAI and data engineering background, this view at how transformers work may say a lot.
-Attention layers extract complex "linguistic features" from tokens of text and _regoup_ them with tokens themselves, effectively _semantically enriching_ them.
+Attention layers extract complex "linguistic features" from tokens of text and _regroup_ them with tokens themselves, effectively _semantically enriching_ them.
 This enrichment information is accumulated in "vacant" dimensions of token embeddings.
 So it's very similar to extending a semantic micro-graph of some fact or feature, or putting new information into JSON object related to the fact/feature.
 The "real magic" is in the _last layer_ of Decoder converting all this "linguistic information" accumulated in the last token's vector into the _next token prediction_.
 Transformations in attention layers can be understood in a "symbolic" way (as a set of rules -- see the [RASP DSL](https://arxiv.org/abs/2106.06981) above), but the last layer can hardly be represented this way.
 It's just a rather large function mapping enriched token embeddings back to token probabilities.

 ### Self-referentiality in Transformers